Ma27/Ma27ApiKeyAuthenticationBundle/Resources/doc/index.md

 In that configuration we protected all routes with the url prefix */restricted*.
 It must be stateless since we have to provide the api key all the time and don't use sessions.

 Say you have the route */restricted/resource.json*.
-In order to access it without getting a *401* error, you have to provide the header *X-API-KEY* that contains the api key.
+In order to access it without getting a *401* error, you have to provide a certain header which name is configured in ``key_header`` that contains the api key.
+The default value of this header is ``X-API-KEY``.

 4) Login API
 ------------